animatedmax/spring-data-geode/src/main/markdown/preface.md

 <div class="paragraph">

-{sdg-name} focuses on integrating the Spring Framework’s powerful, non-invasive programming model and concepts with {data-store-name} to simplify configuration and development of Java applications when using {data-store-name} as you data management solution.
+Spring Data for GemFire focuses on integrating the Spring Framework’s powerful, non-invasive programming model and concepts with GemFire to simplify configuration and development of Java applications when using GemFire as you data management solution.

 </div>

 <div class="paragraph">

-This document assumes you already have a basic understanding of, and some familiarity with, the core Spring Framework and {data-store-name}
+This document assumes you already have a basic understanding of, and some familiarity with, the core Spring Framework and GemFire concepts.
-concepts.

 </div>